itiievskyi/Project-End-Python3/README.md

 *For Windows OS you should probably use another path and commands depend on virtual environment you have*

-### Holiday observation:
+### Main questions
-In many countries, if the holiday falls on weekend, it will observe the next working day (it's usually Monday).
-But if you don't want to use this option (maybe your corporate rules provide another rule for this case) just type 'n' when the question about observation (*'Should holidays falling on weekend observe the next working day?'*) appears.
+   * **Starting date of project** - type the date when you're going to start the project (or when it started).
+Use only `YYYY-MM-DD` notation so if the projects starts on January, 20th 2019, type 2019-01-20.
+This date will be the first day when developers work on project (in case if it's not a holiday and doesn't fall on weekend).
+   * **Number of front-end developers** - the number of developers that will work on this project (assuming that nobody will leave or meet the team).
+   * **Hours required for front-end tasks** - estimated amount of hours required in order to finish all front-end tasks.
+This number should represent the overall hours (regardless of the number of developers).
+   * **Number of back-end developers** , **Hours required for back-end tasks** - see the previos instructions.
+   * **Select a country where the company operates** - use the arrow keys and Enter to choose the country for which public holidays should be found.
+Look at the table below to see the full list of supported countries.

-### Choosing a province or state:
+### Choosing a province or state
 Depend on country you have chosen the program can also propose you to choose a state or province.
 ![image #2](/images/2.png)
 If you pressed 'Y' but no longer want to choose, just pick the '-NONE-' to pass a default value to the main algorithm.
 Default value may be either the exact province or the whole country without special regional holidays.
-Look at the table below to see the full list of supported countries and provinces.
+Look at the table below to see the full list of supported provinces.

+### Holiday observation
+In many countries, if the holiday falls on weekend, it will observe the next working day (it's usually Monday).
+But if you don't want to use this option (maybe your corporate rules provide another rule for this case) just type 'n' when the question about observation (*'Should holidays falling on weekend observe the next working day?'*) appears.

 ## Developer notes